Developing a Business Continuity Plan

 Business continuity planning is the process of creating an action plan to minimise the impacts of interruptions to your business.
 A robust business continuity plan (BCP), in conjunction with Business processes and insurance, will help to make your company more resilient against any type of incident or disasters such as a flood, fire, etc and keep your business running and potentially reduce costs.

-At TenIntelligence we think are 10 specific considerations when creating, implementing and maintaining a business continuity plan:
+At TenIntelligence we think are 10 specific considerations when creating, implementing and maintaining business continuity planning:

-Command and Control – Establish an Emergency Management Group (EMG) who will be responsible for controlling all incident-related activities and developing the business continuity plan.
+Establish an Emergency Management Group (EMG) who will be responsible for controlling all incident-related activities and developing business continuity planning.

-Recovery & Restoration – Business recovery and restoration goes right to a facility’s bottom line – keeping your business operational.
-Your plan should ultimate cover all the steps need to restore & resume your business as quickly as possible.
+Business recovery and restoration goes right to a facility’s bottom line – keeping your business operational.
+Your business continuity planning should ultimate cover all the steps need to restore & resume your business as quickly as possible.

 If you need any support with any of the above, contact TenIntelligence at firstname.lastname@example.org

 With teams in our Kent, London and Dubai offices, our consultants consistently deliver due diligence, investigations, protection advisory services.
 Ten Intelligence prides itself on maintaining an outstanding and consistent reputation for excellence, integrity and success, building long term and rewarding relationships with our clients, associates, consultants and others with whom we do business with.